jabeerkhan444/Customer-Management/README.md

 ## How to run this project?
 1. Clone the Repository:
-    - Open a terminal and clone the repository using the command </br>
+    - Open a terminal and clone the repository using the command: </br>
         git clone https://github.com/your-username/your-repo-name.git
+    - Navigate to the project directory: </br>
+        cd your-repo-name
+2. Import the Project into Eclipse:

+    - Open Eclipse.
+    - Go to 'File > Import > Existing Projects into Workspace'.
+    - Select 'Select root directory' and browse to the cloned project directory.
+    - Ensure your project is selected in the 'Projects' list and click 'Finish'.

-## Database Setup
+3. Database Setup
-1. Database Schema
+- Database Schema
 Create a database named 'customers'.
 Use the following SQL queries to set up the required tables:

 - Table for Organization </br>